 |Qatar Airways Privilege Club||2:1.5|

 You’ll notice that most points transfer at a 2 to 1.5 ratio as well.
-While not bad, this is a slightly lower ratio than Chase and Amex transfer ratios.
+While fairly good, this is a slightly lower ratio than Chase and Amex transfer ratios.

 When you’re ready to redeem your rewards, sign in and click View rewards to see an overview of your available points or miles.